elhammajd/Tumor_Survival_CV/README.md

 <details><summary>5.OS.py </summary>

-- read in the outputs of training moduel and test.txt;
+- reading the outputs of by running Mean.sh and Main.sh;

-- predict the estimated proportion;
+- computing Kaplan-Meier Curve for each dataset;

 </details>